 The Benefits of Wild Animals Fearing Humans.

 Animals have expressed an intense fear of humans, in comparison to other animal predators.
-This fear resulted in wild animals hiding, a decline in forage intake and a reduction in reproductive success for animals such as elk or badgers .
+This fear resulted in wild animals hiding, a decline in forage intake, and a reduction in reproductive success for animals such as elk or badgers .
 Obviously, not all animals have this intense fear.
-However, measuring this disturbance is the highest priority to achieving conservation for the species .
+However, measuring this disturbance is the highest priority in achieving conservation for the species .

 Building a Relationship with Other Species.

 It makes sense to want animals to fear us, but we have to admit that it is not completely honest or authentic.
 Some of the human population is actively protecting animals, while others are causing direct harm.
 While the tactic of labeling all humans as dangerous to other animals is supported for good reason, should animals see the good side of humans too?
 Humans are populating the earth quickly and therefore our chances of coming across other animals are likely to increase as a result.
 For example, cities have been expanding where I live and we often take over areas of land that raccoons, bears, deer, and other animals occupy.
 If we are intentionally giving animals the idea that all humans should be feared, and are not a friend, it is only half true.
 An animal can ‘fight or flight’ in response to meeting a human.
 Potentially resulting in fearful and aggressive behavior between humans and other species, because their understanding of our species could be misunderstood.
 Additionally, we must acknowledge that this method is lying to the animals.
 Our intention is that this method is in their best interest, however, we may want to consider adjusting this method in the future.
 This would evolve the method and encourage keeping a sustainable and peaceful earth in our constantly changing world.